cardosoribeiro/hill/README.md

-# hill
+# Hill

-An Angular front-end with Jersey remote facade
+Hill is an Angular front-end with Jersey remote facade

+## Angular

+## Jersey JAX-RS

+## Why Java and TypeScript?

+## Getting started with modern Web Applications